kaunel85/ong-bylaws/bylaws.md

      2. Consist of the Chair, Assistant Treasurer, President, and Finance Advisor
      3. Prepare the annual budget
      4. Meet bi-weekly

-135. The Awards Committee shall:
-     1. Be chaired by the Awards Chair
-     2. Consist of the Chair, Secretary, President, and at least two other active Members
-     3. Oversee completion of all GHQ Awards applications
-     4. Oversee requirements, nominations, and presentation of all Chapter awards including:
-        1. Phi of the Year
-        2. Unsung Phi of the Year
-        3. Most Improved Phi
-        4. Community Service Phi
-        5. Athlete of the Year
-        6. Rookie of the Year
-        7. Alumnus of the Year
-        8. Scholastic Achievement
-        9. Phi Delt Sweetheart
-        10. Brian Shaw Dedication In Life to the Fraternity Award

 136. The Judiciary Committee shall:
      1. Be chaired by the Warden